oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 5: TLP:AMBER, TLP:AMBER+STRICT and TLP:RED
 <requirement-5-tlp-amber-tlp-amber-strict-and-tlp-red>
-CSAF documents labeled TLP:AMBER, TLP:AMBER+STRICT or TLP:RED MUST be
+CSAF documents labeled TLP:AMBER, TLP:AMBER+STRICT or TLP:RED SHALL be
 access protected.
 If they are provided via a web server this SHALL be done under a different path than for TLP:CLEAR, TLP:GREEN and unlabeled CSAF documents.
 TLS client authentication, access tokens or any other